-The Board and its shareholders previously approved the 2009 Stock Incentive Plan and 2010 Restricted Stock Award Plan.
-The Compensation Committee ceased granting additional stock options prior to the spin-off (the "Spin-Off") of our CSW Industrials, Inc. ("CSWI") businesses and will not grant additional options under the 2009 Stock Incentive Plan.
-The 2010 Restricted Stock Award Plan allows Capital Southwest to provide long-term stock-based compensation opportunities to certain key employees, including our NEOs.
+The Board and its shareholders previously approved the 2010 Restricted Stock Award Plan and the 2021 Employee Plan.
+The 2010 Restricted Stock Award Plan previously allowed, and the 2021 Employee Plan allows Capital Southwest to provide long-term stock-based compensation opportunities to certain key employees, including our NEOs.
 Capital Southwest utilizes long-term stock-based awards as a component of NEO compensation in order to: (1) align compensation with the creation of shareholder value; (2) create opportunities for increased stock ownership by executives; and (3) attain competitive levels of total compensation over the long term.